toreskovic/AtlantisEngine/README.md

 Atlantis Engine is a small toy engine personal project of mine.
 Consider everything experimental.
 Currently there's two demos / simple benchmarks, `AtlantisBunnyMark` and `AtlantisBunnyMarkLua`

+`dev` branch is the one to look for if you want to be completely up-to-date but with possibly broken things (especially on Windows).
+Periodic merges to the master branch happen as things become more stable.

 ## Main features currently existing in some fashion:
 - Custom ECS implementation (supporting multithreading & timeslicing)
 - Code hot-reloading